What is evaluation?

 syntheses of multiple evaluations — which combine evidence from multiple evaluations

-It includes discrete evaluations and ongoing monitoring, including:
+When we talk about evaluation we include discrete evaluations and ongoing monitoring, including:

 - performance indicators and metrics